After the 1.5 degree target

 Say your decarbonization budget is $50.
 With that much money, you could take five times more carbon dioxide out of the atmosphere if you had a $10/100 year ton than by buying that fancy electric truck.

-All hung up on the unburied corpse of 1.5 degrees, Climateworld still hasn’t caught on that a $10/100-year ton of carbon removal is a live possibility.
-When it does, the climate conversation is going to change.
-A lot.
+All hung up on the unburied corpse of the 1.5 degree target, Climateworld still hasn’t caught on that a $10/100-year ton of carbon removal is a live possibility.